Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees: Unbiased Risk Minimization Method

-This section complements Sec.~III-C by explaining why the $2{\times}2$ identification system becomes ill-conditioned as $\alpha\!\to\!\pi$ (conditioning term $\lvert\pi-\alpha\rvert^{-1}$) and by fixing concrete data-design and training rules that keep the empirical URE well behaved without altering the population minimizer.
-Intuitively, when the tuple composition matches the unlabeled prior, the contributions from the tuple-induced and unlabeled marginals nearly cancel, amplifying noise; the variance of $\widehat{\mathcal{R}}$ scales with $\lvert\pi-\alpha\rvert^{-2}$ up to constants, which is reflected in the generalization bound (see \eqref{eq:gen-bound}).
-In practice, we enforce a small design margin $\lvert\alpha-\hat\pi\rvert\!\ge\!\varepsilon$ (e.g., $\varepsilon\!\in[0.05,0.10]$) by mixing at least two $(n,m)$ configurations to spread $\alpha$, and—if needed—mildly reweighting/resampling the unlabeled pool so that its empirical prior stays within $\hat\pi\pm\varepsilon$; during training we down-weight or skip mini-batches that violate this margin and apply the nonnegativity clamp $f\!\in\{\mathrm{ReLU}(\cdot),\lvert\cdot\rvert\}$ from Sec.~\ref{sec:stability-clamp} to reduce variance while preserving the population minimizer.
+This section complements \Cref{sec:prior-window} by explaining why the $2{\times}2$ identification system becomes ill-conditioned as $\alpha\!\to\!\prior$ (conditioning term $\lvert\prior-\alpha\rvert^{-1}$) and by fixing concrete data-design and training rules that keep the empirical URE well behaved without altering the population minimizer.
+Intuitively, when the tuple composition matches the unlabeled prior, the contributions from the tuple-induced and unlabeled marginals nearly cancel, amplifying noise; the variance of $\widehat{\mathcal{R}}$ scales with $\lvert\prior-\alpha\rvert^{-2}$ up to constants (cf. generalization bound).
+In practice, we enforce a small {operating margin}

+by mixing at least two $(n,m)$ configurations to spread $\alpha$ and—if needed—mildly reweighting/resampling the unlabeled pool so that its empirical prior stays within $\hat\prior\pm\varepsilon_0$.
+During training we down-weight or skip mini-batches that violate this margin and apply the nonnegativity clamp $f\!\in\{\mathrm{ReLU}(\cdot),\lvert\cdot\rvert\}$ from Sec.~\ref{sec:stability-clamp} to reduce variance while preserving the population minimizer.